matbcvo/mautic-recommended-project/README.md

 ## Usage

-First you need to [install composer 2](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx).
+First you need to install [Composer v2](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx).

 > Note: The instructions below refer to the [global composer installation](https://getcomposer.org/doc/00-intro.md#globally).
 You might need to replace `composer` with `php composer.phar` (or similar)